flyingwolfz/RT-CGH/README.md

 **<p align="center">
-Real-time interactive CGH using ray tracing**
+Real-time interactive CGH with ray tracing**
 </p>

 This repository reproduces the above three experiments.
 Refer to our paper for detailed introduction.